Sending Cards and Letters: Our Best Advice and Ideas

 Inspired?
 Create and share by tagging @HallmarkStores.

-Why send cards and letters?
+Why send cards and write letters?

-Everything about seeing an envelope hand-addressed to you in the mailbox says “somebody cares”: the name and address in familiar handwriting, the knowledge someone took the time to sit down and write to you and then find a stamp and send it, the fancy paper.
+Everything about seeing an envelope hand-addressed to you in the mailbox says “somebody cares”: the name and address in familiar handwriting, the fancy paper, the knowledge someone took the time to sit down and write to you and then find a stamp and send it…we could go on!

 How to write a heartfelt personal note